 Where to Stay in Edinburgh

-Leonardo Royal Edinburgh Haymarket — This luxury option is great for those looking to enjoy their time in Edinburgh in style.
-Located in the central Haymarket area, there are a number of great rooms available with the option to include breakfast in your nightly rate.
-Click here to check their availability
+Apex Waterloo Place Hotel — This luxury option is great for those looking to enjoy their time in Edinburgh in style.
+Located in a central area close to Calton Hill, there are a number of great rooms available with the option to include breakfast in your nightly rate.

 Not quite what you’re looking for?
 Click here to browse more Edinburgh hotels!

-Choosing where to stop on the London to Edinburgh can be a daunting task with so many excellent options available.
-Whether you’re interested in cosmopolitan cities, hiking through stunning nature, or exploring historical sights, there is something for everyone on the drive from London to Edinburgh.
+Choosing where to stop on the drive from London to Edinburgh can be a daunting task with so many excellent options available.
+Whether you’re interested in cosmopolitan cities, hiking through stunning nature, or exploring historical sights, there is something for everyone.

-Are you wondering where to stop on the London to Edinburgh drive?
-Have you been on a London to Scotland road trip?
+Are you wondering where to stop on this road trip?
+Have any questions?
 Let us know in the comments!